|

 best of their knowledge and ability, confirm that:

-made judgements and estimates that are reasonable and prudent so as to give a true and
+judgements and estimates that are reasonable and prudent so as to give a true and fair

-fair view of the state of affairs at the end of the financial year and of the profit of
+view of the state of affairs at the end of the financial year and of the loss of the

 The Directors have prepared the annual accounts on a going concern basis.

-and that such internal financial controls are adequate and operate effectively.
+that such internal controls are adequate and operate effectively.

-provisions of all applicable laws and that such systems were adequate and operating
+all applicable laws and that such systems were adequate and operating effectively.

 Business Integrity and Ethics